|Rewards Rating:||4.3 / 5|

 Other Notable Features: No foreign transaction fee, free concierge service, Annual Hotel Savings Benefit, extended warranty, EMV chip,

 You don’t have to venture far to reap the benefits of this travel rewards card.
-The Citi Premier card offers triple the rewards points on a wide variety of expenses, including not only air travel and hotels, but also gas stations, restaurants and supermarkets.
+The Citi Premier card offers triple the rewards points per dollar spent on a wide variety of expenses, including not only air travel and hotels, but also gas stations, restaurants and supermarkets.
 This makes the card a smart choice for frequent travelers who want to use a single rewards card for the bulk of their everyday spending.

 Lucrative bonus categories

-The Citi Premier card offers three points for every dollar spent on air travel, hotels, restaurants, gas stations and supermarkets, as well as one point per dollar on all other purchases.
+The Citi Premier card offers three points for every dollar spent on air travel, hotels, restaurants, gas stations and supermarkets, as well as one point per dollar spent on all other purchases.
 This combination of bonus rewards on travel spending and practical everyday spending should make the Citi Premier a flexible and lucrative choice for many cardholders.

 Indeed, based on the average consumer’s spending, we estimate that the Citi Premier card carries an average rewards rate of 2.16 points per dollar – one of the higher average rates available on a travel rewards card.
-You can redeem your points toward airfare with Citi at a rate of 1.25 cents per point through April 10, 2021, so if you spent $15,900 in a year with the Citi Premier card, you’d wind up with around $429 worth of travel rewards.

-Unfortunately, the card no longer offers bonus points on as wide a variety of travel purchases: Where the Citi Premier once got you three points per dollar on purchases like bus, train and subway fares, as well as parking and tolls, it now only includes air travel and hotels.
+Unfortunately, the card no longer offers bonus points on as wide a variety of travel purchases: Where the Citi Premier once got you three points per dollar spent on purchases like bus, train and subway fares, as well as parking and tolls, it now only includes air travel and hotels.
 The card’s entertainment bonus category has also been removed.
-However, these purchases make up a relatively small amount of most people’s spending, especially compared to the newly-added bonus category of supermarket purchases.
+However, these purchases make up a relatively small amount of most people’s spending, especially compared to the added bonus category of supermarket purchases.

 Limited transfer options